The VoicePrivacy 2020 Challenge: Results and findings: Results

 \subsubsection{Relation between privacy and utility metrics}

 As we observed above, all anonymization systems reduce the utility of speech data.
 Therefore, it is important to consider the trade-off between privacy and utility.
-Figure~\ref{fig:wer-eer} demonstrates the relation between privacy and utility for objective evaluation metrics in the form of scatterplots with (WER, EER-aa),\% values for different anonymization systems.
-The best anonymization system should have maximum EER, and minimum WER (be close to the top-left corner of Figure~\ref{fig:wer-eer}).
+Figure~\ref{fig:wer-eer} demonstrates the relation between objective privacy and utility in the form of scatter plots with WER and EER values for all anonymization systems, evaluated using $ASR_\text{eval}$ and $ASV_\text{eval}$ systems trained on original data.
+The best anonymization system should have maximum EER and minimum WER, i.e., be close to the top-left corner.
 We can see that there is no system which provides the best results for both metrics.
-For \textit{LibriSpeech-test}, best anonymization is achieved using x-vector based anonymization techniques, while the lowest WER corresponds to the system \textbf{I1} which is a signal processing approach based on formant shifting.
-However for \textit{VCTK-test}, results are different for this method, and better results for both metrics were obtained using x-vector-based anonymization techniques.
+On the \textit{LibriSpeech-test} dataset, the best anonymization is achieved using x-vector based systems, while the lowest WER corresponds to system \textbf{I1} which is a signal processing based system.
+However on \textit{VCTK-test}, the results for this system are different and better results for both metrics are obtained using x-vector based systems.